akhtarnabeel/ecoforecastCS/README.md

 #### System Design:
 To support ecological workflows, we aim to create a secure and scalable cyberinfrastructure over multiple cloud providers.
 We use containerized approach to run ecological computations, where each job runs in a separate container.
 This provides the isolation and security, and help us elastically manage the resources.

-We use [Apache OpenWhisk](https://openwhisk.apache.org) for running ecological code. *"Apache OpenWhisk (Incubating) is an open source, distributed Serverless platform that executes functions (fx) in response to events at any scale."*
+We use [Apache OpenWhisk](https://openwhisk.apache.org) for running ecological code. *"Apache OpenWhisk (Incubating) is an open source, distributed Serverless platform that executes functions (fx) in response to events at any scale".* OpenWhisk allows users code to run in container, and the container can be configured to support the environment and dependencies needed for running the code.

 <p align="center">
 <img align=center src="https://github.com/akhtarnabeel/ecoforecastCS/raw/master/screenshots/System.jpg" width="700" height="500" />
   <br>
   Figure 2 : EcoForecast System
 </p>

+Figure 2 shows our implementation of OpenWhisk deployment on GENI cloud edge and Chameleon cloud.

+Our implementation of EcoForecast is based on OpenWhisk.
+We deployed EcoForecast of GENI and Chameleon Cloud test beds.

+[GENI](http://www.geni.net) (Global Environment for Network Innovations) provides a virtual environment to run experiments.
+Users can reserve VMs and bare metal nodes on GENI which are located in educational institutes and research labs all across the USA.

+[Chameleon Cloud](https://www.chameleoncloud.org) is deployed at the University of Chicago and the Texas Advanced Computing Center, and it provides deeply programmable virtual resources for cloud computing experiments.
+Chameleon provides users access to powerful machines, that can be used for running computationally extensive tasks.

 ## User Manual
   [link](/UserManual.md)